 As indicated above, then, I believe there are three stages to the appropriation of human interiority.
-The first, of which the appropriation of rational self-consciousness aided by Lonergan is a principal feature, is archetypally designated as the heroic or Apollonic stage.
+The first, of which the appropriation of rational self-consciousness aided by Lonergan is a principal feature, is archetypally designated as the heroic or Apollopic stage.
 It is the stage of the individuated ego, which, after severing the umbilical cord to the maternal imagination of man, differentiates this complex relationship.
 This stage is the analytic stage, the stage of the differentiation and discrimination of spirit.
 The second stage, archetypally considered, is Dionysian, in that it is a synthetic stage, the stage of eros, of the cultivation of soul.
-It is a return to maternal imagination as creative imagination, as symbolic function.
-"The world, like Dionysus, is torn to pieces by pure intellect; but the poet is Zeus; he has swallowed the heart of the world; and he can reproduce it as a living body."
-The third stage is the agapic stage, the religious stage of the differentiation of interiority, the stage of Gotama, Krsna, Lao-Tse, Confucius, Mohammed, Jesus--the principal figures of the ultimate religious dialectic.
-Its "goddess" is Sophia, who is justified by all her children.
-27 Its God is the mysterium tremendum et fascinans, now acknowledged in one way or other as guide and driving power of the whole process.
+It is a return to maternal imagination as creative imagination as symbolic function.
+"The world, like Dionysus, is torn to pieces by pure intellect; but the poet is Zeus; he has swallowed the heart.

+intellectual conversion with moral and religious conversion.
+Its compensatory expect appears primarily in its function within a second mediation of immediacy and thus in the revelation it provides that it is not necessary.
+Hat all immediacy be cognitively mediated, that intellectual mediation is not the sole mediation, and that second immediacy can only be approached through the complementarity of the that second immediacy can only be approached through the complementarity of the the stage of Gotama, Krsna, Lao-Tse, Confueius, Mohammed, Jesus-the principal figures of the ultimate religious dialectic.
+Its "goldess" is Sophia, who is justified by all her children.
+Its God is the mysterium tremendum et fascinans, now acknowledged in one way or other as guide and driving power of the whole process.
 The movement of appropriation must pass through these stages in this order.
-Dionysus without Apollo is Wotan, undifferentiated chaos; religion without eros is disembedied angelism.
-While the erotic stage is the re-entry of the hero into the world of the body, the agapic stage is the stage of the offer, "This is my body; take and divide it among you."
+Dionysus without Apollo is Wotan, units ferentiated chaos, religion without eros is disembodied angelism.
+While the erotic stage is the resentry of the hero into the world of the body, the agapic stage of the offer, "This is my body; take and divide it among you."
 The erotic, synthetic stage is achieved through a post-critical moral conversion, and the agapic through a post-critical religious conversion.

-When I refer with Dunne to a new religion coming into being in our age, what I am indicating is the convergence of insights from the various world religions in the life-story of many individuals who seek religious truth today.
+what I am indicating is the convergence of insights from the various world religions in the life-story of many individuals who seek religious truth today.
 As Dunne has indicated, this search will probably be analogous to Gandhi's "experiments with truth."
-The conversion I call psychic will provide one's criterion for evaluating these experiments and render the subject capable of reflecting on and articulating the truth he has discovered.
+The conversion I call psychic will may provide one's criterion for evaluating these experiments and render the subject capable of reflecting on and articulating the truth he has discovered.
 It will enable him, in Dunne's phrase, to turn poetry into truth and truth into poetry.
 The latter poetry he may wish to call theology.